- How To Paint Your Car On a Budget - Eastwood Tech Library

 You'll need the proper equipment to paint a vehicle.
 At a bare minimum, you'll need a paint gun, an air compressor that can meet the demands of your paint gun, and a moisture separator.
 The moisture separator will ensure that you have a dry air supply (moisture in your air supply is an easy way to ruin a paint job).
 Another option is a turbine paint system, such as the Earlex System.
 It does not require an air compressor, and ensures that you have a dry air supply.

 In addition to the spraying equipment, you'll also need safety equipment like painter's coveralls, an approved respirator, goggles, and disposable nitrile gloves.
-The chemicals in today's paints are dangerous and can be absorbed through your skin and eyes.
-When working with these chemicals, you must follow all precautions and make sure you use all of the required safety equipment.
+For a much more comprehensive explanation of painting safety gear, click here.

 When deciding to paint your vehicle, how much will you take the vehicle apart?
 Are you going to remove the hood, trunk, doors, glass, etc., or are you going to tape it up and paint while it's together?
 Taking everything off allows you to make sure there's no hidden damage, and it allows you to get paint into nooks and crannies.
 However, you'll have to deal with gapping the panels, reinstalling glass, replacing seals, etc.

 Do you plan on stripping the vehicle to bare metal, or painting over the existing finish?
 Stripping the vehicle to bare metal allows you to see what is hiding under the paint: rust, body filler, shoddy repairs, and other damage.
-You'd be surprised what has been found under existing layers of paint.
-Stripping the vehicle to bare metal also allows you to know exactly what products are being used.
+Bare metal also allows you to know exactly what products are being used.
 If you paint over an existing finish (perfectly acceptable for some applications), you never really know what's hiding under the surface.
-Also, if this finish was not properly prepped, your new coating may flake off due to the existing finish flaking off.
+Also, if this old finish was not properly prepped, your new coating may flake off due to the existing finish flaking off.
 If you don't know the history of the finish on the vehicle, it's generally a better idea to strip it to bare metal and start fresh.
-There's nothing worse than having a new paint job flake off, or have rust start popping out, due to shoddy repairs that were made under an existing finish.

 When painting over an existing finish, the finish must be in good shape.
 Faded finishes are okay, but should not be peeling, cracked, or otherwise damaged.
 If the vehicle has been repainted, we recommend you strip the vehicle down and start from bare metal.
 If you do decide to paint over the existing finish, wash the vehicle and then use a high-quality wax and grease remover like PRE Painting Prep on the surface.
 This will remove any wax that could cause adhesion problems.